sunchess/code_samples/ruby/deribit.com/README.md

-The api code for https://www.deribit.com/
+The API code for https://www.deribit.com/